 In many cases, the theoretically optimal auction is too complex for direct use (especially when bidders are not symmetric).
 The following paper identifies many scenarios where simple and directly usable auctions do almost as well as theoretically optimal auctions.

 As discussed in the previous section, the traditional economic approach to revenue-maximizing auction design posits a known prior distribution over what bidders are willing to pay, and then solves for the auction that maximizes the seller's expected revenue with respect to this distribution.
 But where does this distribution come from?
 One obvious answer is from data, in the form of previous bids by comparable bidders in auctions for comparable items.
 (Ostrovsky-Schwarz applied this idea to great effect at Yahoo! in 2008.)
 How much data is necessary and sufficient to determine what auction you should run?
-The following paper answers this question for single-item auctions with asymmetric bidders.
+The following paper tackles this question for single-item auctions with asymmetric bidders.
+(See the STOC '19 paper of Guo-Huang-Zhang for optimal bounds.)

 In settings with monetary payments (like auctions), a well-known solution from economics (the VCG mechanism) can be used, in principle, to determine the best thing to do even when you don't know participants' preferences a priori.
 (The Vickrey auction is a special case.)
 The only problem is that, in many scenarios including multi-item auctions, implementing this mechanism requires solving computationally intractable problems.
-The field of algorithmic mechanism design studies when the promise of the VCG mechanism can be preserved (at least approximately) while using a reasonable amount of computation.
+The field of algorithmic mechanism design studies when the promise of the VCG mechanism can be preserved (at least approximately) while using a reasonable amount of computation (see also Parts II and III of my CS364B course).
 The best-case scenario is when computationally efficient approximation algorithms (which take preferences as given) can be translated in a generic way to equally good incentive-compatible mechanisms (which need to elicit preferences from the participants), as in the following paper.

 Another well-known drawback of the VCG mechanism (see preceding section) is that, in settings where there is an outcome-dependent cost, its revenue need not cover the cost incurred.
 There are "budget-balanced" alternatives, where the cost incurred is shared among the winners in the chosen outcome, but such mechanisms compromise on the quality of the outcome selected.
 The impossibility of maximizing social welfare while balancing the budget motivates using approximation measures to quantify the feasible trade-offs between the two objectives.
 This is the subject of the following paper.